microsoft/react-native-devblog/blogposts/2024-05-15-improved-gallery-fabric-0.74.md

 ### View Managers Empowered to Capture Pointers 🖱️ https://github.com/microsoft/react-native-windows/pull/8969

-Now, view managers can control of the pointer with the new 'AllowUncaptured' flag.
-This feature enables continued receipt of events, such as PointerMoved, even after the initial press.
+View managers can now control the pointer with the new 'AllowUncaptured' flag.
+This feature enables continued receipt of events, such as `PointerMoved`, even after the initial press.
 Say hello to more sophisticated interactions, like dragging elements beyond their conventional boundaries.
-[Learn more...](https://github.com/microsoft/react-native-windows/pull/8969)
+[To learn more about how you can use `AllowUncaptured, click here](https://github.com/microsoft/react-native-windows/pull/8969)

 ### Streamlined C++ Template Support for create-react-native-library